 As we mentioned before, you should choose the most suitable authentication method depending on your specific use case.
 There are lots of alternative solutions, and service providers choose them based on their needs.
 They have to authenticate users to access some database, receive an email, make payments, or access a system remotely.

-Here are some examples of the most commonly used authentication methods for each specific use case:
+Here are some examples of the most commonly used authentication methods such as two-factor authentication for each specific use case: